ChatGPT uses web search in 80%+ of the prompts

 - Our independent testing methodology

-- Overall results: The 80.5% finding
+- Overall results: the 80.5% finding

 - Results by country